JPII Team Mission, Goals, and Core Values

 Belief and confidence

-Athletics provide an incredible learning forum that is different from any other educational environment.
-Student-athletes learn how to reach well beyond their perceived limitations and how to go beyond what they think is possible.
+Athletics provides an incredible learning forum that is different from any other educational environment.
+Student-athletes learn how to reach well beyond their perceived limitations and go beyond what they think is possible.
 This confidence and belief carry over to the classroom and into the workplace when applied appropriately.

 Key distinctions about our programs: